 In Philippians 4:6, it says, “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.”
 We don’t need to worry.
 Because God commands it, we can toss anxiety away like that moldy leftover smelling up the fridge.
 Instead, through prayer and praise, we can tell God what has been on our minds, and in Philippians 4:7 God promises that His peace, “which transcends all understanding,” will guard our hearts and minds.

 So, rise and rejoice, Easter is here!

 Don’t miss a post!
-Sign up for my newsletter here: Lorri’s newsletter
+Sign up for my weekly blog by clicking here: Lorri’s blog.